RedHatInsights/bonfire/README.md

 When a tester is logged in using the proper account, namespace commands can be used such as:

 `bonfire namespace reserve` -- find an available namespace and reserve it.
-By default the TTL is 60min.
+By default the TTL is 1 hr.

 `bonfire namespace release <namespace>` -- release a namespace reservation